 I am sure we have all experienced that one business deal that was done on a handshake (instead of a written contract), and ultimately became the deal “from hell” that turned into a money pit.
-Perhaps it was as simple as a customer signing your proposal that might have the innocuous wording of “we strive to make our customers happy,” yet the services and deliverables expected expand with “scope creep” (because the customer never became happy) and you wind up spending more time, effort and resources than what you were paid (if you were paid at all).
+Perhaps it was as simple as a customer signing your proposal containing the innocuous wording of “we strive to make our customers happy,” yet the services and deliverables expected expanded with “scope creep” (because the customer never became happy) and you wound up spending more time, effort and resources than what you were paid (if you were paid at all).
 What do you do to avoid missed expectations?
 Do you try to have a 30-page contract that contemplates every terrible scenario (and risk scaring off your customers with an over-reaching agreement)?
-Perhaps a few page written contract might do the trick – a short agreement that covers the business expectations of both parties.
+Or could a contract of a few pages do the trick – a short agreement that covers the business expectations of both parties.

 The opportunity to use a short-form contract really depends on the type of business transaction (deals like commercial real estate leases and banking agreements on investment agreements usually will involve lengthy contracts).
 But unless that is your day-to-day business, those type of deals are usually one-off deals.
 But for most businesses, a pithy written contract might be “good enough,” if it includes reasonable protections for both parties.

 Of course, both parties should have a good business lawyer review the contract – be careful – a deal can get bogged down with “over lawyering” the contract.
 As a business person, you can control the process, so that the business contract covers the most likely scenarios (and assuming each party is willing to accept the risk of improbable “what ifs”).
 So here is my list of some must-haves to help close the deal (again, this is general, and each business and transaction is different):

 - Contract Essentials: Names and addresses of the parties, clear description of the services/products provided and price, duration period of the agreement, and without question, have the contract signed by both parties and dated.